RyazanovAlexander/practice.algorithms.datastructures/README.md

-# practice.algorithms.datastructures
+# Algorithms and Data Structures
-Collection of basic algorithms and data structures
+Collection of basic Algorithms and Data Structures